MediaComem/comem-travel-log-ionic-setup/README.md

 Each page will be an [Angular component][angular-component].
 Ionic has a `generate` command that can automatically set up the files we need to create each page's component.

-The existing `Home` page will contains the Tab layout, and each tab page is therefor a subpage of `Home`.
+The existing `Home` page will contains the Tab layout (i.e. where the tab will be displayed), and each tab page should therefor be a subpage of `Home`.
+Let's create them as such:

+> Use the up arrow key to retrieve the last executed command.
+This will prevent you typing the line three times

 ```bash
 $> ionic generate page home/CreateTrip --module=home/home.module.ts
 $> ionic generate page home/PlacesMap --module=home/home.module.ts
 $> ionic generate page home/TripList --module=home/home.module.ts
 ```
-> Not setting the `--module` param will add your new page to the main navigation array, which is not what we want.

-> Use the up arrow key to get the last executed command.
-This will prevent you typing the same line three times
+> Notice how each page name is preceeded by `home/`.
+That tells the CLI where to put the page's files.

+> Notice how we used the `--module` parameter for each command.
+This tells the CLI that the created page does not belong to the main `AppModule`, but rather to the `HomeModule`.

 This will generate the following files:

+> For the CreateTrip page

 ```
 src/app/home/create-trip/create-trip.module.ts